 As a concert soloist, Ms. Schuller has appeared with Apollo's Fire, Ars Lyrica Houston, New Trinity Baroque, Great Lakes Baroque, Milwaukee Symphony Orchestra, San Francisco Bach Choir, San Francisco Chamber Orchestra, Elgin Symphony Orchestra, Second City Musick and Bella Voce.

-In addition to her work on the stage, Ms. Schuller can be heard as the voice of Marte in Duron’s Salir el Amor del Mundo, recorded for Dorian Record Label with Richard Savino and El Mundo.
-She can also be heard on the Boston Early Music Festival's Grammy-nominated recording of Lully’s opera Psyché.
+In addition to her work on the stage, Ms. Schuller can be heard as the voice Jeannette in Haymarket Opera Company's recent release of Joseph Bologne's L'Amant Anonyme, produced by Cedille Records.
+Other discograpghy credits include Marte in Duron’s Salir el Amor del Mundo, recorded for Dorian Record Label with Richard Savino and El Mundo, and in the Boston Early Music Festival's Grammy-nominated recording of Lully’s opera Psyché.

 Originally from Wisconsin, Ms. Schuller received her Master of Music from the San Francisco Conservatory of Music, and holds degrees in Vocal Performance and Music Education from the Eastman School of Music.
 She currently lives and teaches in Chicago, where she founded the Cantabile School for Voice and Piano.
-She is also an adjunct professor of voice with the University of Chicago and Aurora University.
+She is also an instructor of voice with the University of Chicago.